 Still, hats off to everyone at Alfred Dunhill and thanks again to the fans for the amazing support that we get every year in this event.
 Congrats to Tyrrell Hatton on a successful defence and to Jamie Donaldson and Keiran McManus who won the team prize.
 Also deserving of a mention is the charitable ethos that runs deep in this tournament.
 Ever since its inception in its current format in 2001, the Alfred Dunhill Links Foundation has distributed the funds raised at this event to support dozens of good causes.
 That has to be applauded…and long may it continue.

-So, moving on.
-This week we were due to fly out to Kuala Lumpur and tee it up in the CIMB Classic.
-I was really looking forward to that, but unfortunately I need to attend to some urgent family matters back home in Florida.
-That means I’ll be back in action at the following week’s CJ CUP @ NINE BRIDGES on Jeju Island in Korea, the first PGA TOUR event in that country and one that I’m excited to be playing in.
-That will start the ball rolling on my 2017/18 PGA TOUR season.
+Next up, we were due to fly out to Kuala Lumpur and tee it up in the CIMB Classic.
+I was really looking forward to that, but unfortunately I needed to attend to some urgent family matters back home in Florida.
+Then we were scheduled to play in the following week’s CJ CUP @ NINE BRIDGES, but I was laid-low with the flu virus and had to miss that event, too.
+Hopefully I’ll be back in action soon, though, and get the ball rolling on my 2017/18 PGA TOUR season.

 We then paid a long-awaited visit to St Francis Links, an event that was originally scheduled in June but postponed due to bad weather.
 Our old friends Jeff and Liezl Clause helped make this another special day.
 The weather was amazing and the course looked superb.
 I definitely need to get there some day and play the course.
 Congrats to our winners on the two days, Johnn Smale & Mike Du Toit at Mount Edgcombe and Frank Capstick & Allen Carstens at St Francis.